HaoranHuang22/Bioinfor_Project_1/README.md

 # Bioinfor_Project_1

 ## Dataload
-The dataset consists of three parts (pdb id with chain character, centered C alpha coordinates that are scaled down 15X, residue type)
+The dataset consists of three parts (pdb id with chain character, centered C alpha coordinates that are scaled down 15X, residue type).
+Subsample 20 aa for each protein

 ## Model Architecture
 ### Diffusion Model